-HVIP provides vouchers for California purchasers and lessees of hybrid and zero-emission trucks and buses on a first-come, first-served basis.
+HVIP provides vouchers for California purchasers and lessees of zero-emission trucks and buses on a first-come, first-served basis.
 In addition, HVIP provides increased incentives for zero-emission trucks and buses located in disadvantaged communities.
-Trucks and buses that are equipped or repowered with the Cummins Westport 8.9-liter and soon to be released 11.9-liter engine are also eligible for vouchers.
+Trucks and buses that are equipped or repowered with the Cummins Westport 11.9-liter low NOx engine are also eligible for vouchers.

-Manufacturers must apply for CARB approval of their vehicle or engine, including hybrid and zero-emission vehicles, low NOx engines, new vehicles equipped with electric power take-off systems (ePTOs), and low NOx engines in order for them to become eligible.
+Manufacturers must apply for CARB approval of their vehicle or engine, including zero-emission vehicles, new vehicles equipped with electric power take-off systems (ePTOs), and low NOx engines in order for them to become eligible.

 HVIP policy is updated each year as part of the annual Funding Plan for Clean Transportation Incentives.

 To apply for a voucher, or to get more information regarding HVIP, please visit HVIP or call 1-888-457-HVIP (1-888-457-4847).